-Mr. Ngai Wai Fung Mr. Mei Jian Ping Mr. Ding Zu Yu
+Mr. Ngai Wai Fung Mr. Mei Jian Ping Mr. Ding Zu Yu Ms. Liu Xiao Lan (appointed on 27 March 2024)

-In accordance with article 16.18 of the Company's Articles of Association, one-third of the Directors for the time being (or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third) shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
-Accordingly, Mr. Hoi Kin Hong, Mr. Ngai Wai Fung and Mr. Mei Jian Ping will retire from their offices as Directors by rotation and, being eligible, offer themselves for re-election as Directors at the forthcoming Annual General Meeting.
+In accordance with Article 16.18 of the Company's Articles of Association, one-third of the Directors for the time being (or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third) shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
+Accordingly, Mr. Hoi Wa Fong, Mr. Zhang Hong Feng and Mr. Ding Zu Yu will retire from their offices as Directors by rotation and, being eligible, offer themselves for re-election as Directors at the forthcoming Annual General Meeting.